Doctor of Philosophy (PhD) Degree in the field of Mathematics

 Requirements for the MA and PhD Degrees in the field of Mathematics

-Admission to graduate study in mathematics is granted to a limited number of students who have indicated an ability for advanced and original work.
+Students may not be admitted directly to the Master of Arts degree program in mathematics.
+Instead, graduate students in the Doctor of Philosophy degree program in the field of mathematics may earn the MA as they work towards the PhD in the field of mathematics.
+Admission to the PhD program in the field of mathematics is granted to a limited number of students who have illustrated an ability for advanced and original work.
 Normally, students take one or two years after the BA degree to obtain an MA degree, and they take four or five years to obtain a PhD.
 An MA is not a prerequisite for the PhD.
-For general university requirements, please see Doctoral Degrees.
+For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.

 A number of graduate scholarships and fellowships are available, awarded on the basis of merit.
 As part of the graduate education in mathematics, students also engage in teaching or other instructional duties, generally for no more than six hours a week.